rethinkdb/rethinkdb_rebirth/README.md

 ### 1. Install the server

-To install RebirthDB on your machine (only the `amd64` / `x86_64` architecture is currently supported), run the following:
+To install RethinkDB on your machine (only the `amd64` / `x86_64` architecture is currently supported), run the following:

 #### **Ubuntu** `Trusty`, `Xenial`, `Bionic` and **Debian** `Jessie`, `Stretch` versions